vjovanov/actormig/actor-migration.md

 2. `ReplyReactor` - migrate by changing your class definition from `class xyz extends ReplyReactor` to `class xyz extends Actor`

-3. `Actor` - stays the same
+3. `Actor` - stays the same as before

-4. `DaemonActor` - TODO daemon dispatcher.
+4. `DaemonActor` - currently this functionality can not be migrated.
+Maybe in later versions of the migration guide we will provide possiblity to migrate this feature.

 ### 2. Instantiations